Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: System Characterization

-Fig. \ref{fig:ampphasecomp} displays measurements of the system response time at various RF powers while the phase is set at the zero crossing.
+Fig.~\ref{fig:ampphasecomp}(c) displays measurements of the system response time at various RF powers while the phase is set at the zero-crossing.
 This corresponds to varying the focal length of the RF longitudinal lens.
 Clearly, a power that is too high (low) yields a focus before (after) the sample plane.
-This data is found to be in good agreement with the expected curve from particle tracking simulation and shows a relatively large, approximately 300 mW range, for an acceptable temporal focus below 200 fs.
+This data is found to be in agreement with the expected curve from particle tracking simulations and shows a relatively large, approximately 300 mW range, for an acceptable temporal focus below 200~fs RMS.